Do you send an email newsletter to help drive sales and revenue for your business?

 Rather than sending the same content to every one of your subscribers, you can segment your list and use features like dynamic content to show relevant stories and offers to each individual subscriber.

-This ensures the content of their campaign is super relevant to me and increases the chances I’ll click-through to their website and make a purchase.
+This ensures the content of their campaign is relevant and increases the chances that subscribers click-through to your website and make a purchase.

 So next time you’re creating your email newsletter, think about the content and its level of relevance to different people on your list, and try using features like Dynamic Content to only show the right stories and offers to the right people.